RussellShelley/Energy_Analysis/Machine_Learning/Machine_Learning.md

 <!-- ABOUT THE PROJECT -->
 ## Machine Learning Overview

 In this machine learning analysis, we are looking to explore the relationships of many different demographic variables with electric vehicle ownership.
 We have compiled census data on demographics (gender, age, family size, race, income) at the census tract and block level across the state of California.

-Our hopes are to explore the likelihood of EV ownership within a given zipcode (or) census tract (or) census block (whichever our data best lends itself to), in order to provide homeowners potential recomendations on EV ownership suitability in their region.
-We also hope to explore the relationship between EV charging stations and actual EV ownership (is the ratio consistent?
-Are some communities underserved?), the relationship between air pollution and EV charging stations (is EV adoption occuring in communities with high levels of airborne pollution?), as well as the relationships between familial demographics (ages, household size, etc.) and EV ownership.

 This will require quite a bit in the ETL pipeline.
 We will need to reformat and load in data from the survey respondendts.
 Because we will be relating dozens of potential variables, we have decided to utilize both a Decision Tree and Random Forest Machine Learning Model.